Skip to main content

 In the past, many insurance contracts failed to consider cyber risk adequately and in softer markets, it was not excluded.
 This became known as “silent cyber” by the insurance industry.
 Regulators are now trying to provide enhanced clarity on the intention of coverage, resulting in insurers to have clear language that specifically excludes cyber risk on policies not intended to provide coverage.
 This is leading to companies considering specific-to-cause (peril) cyber policies.

 The other fundamental of insurance, frequency, also comes into play.
 In the same survey in 2019, 31% of respondents reported they had experienced a cyberattack in the prior 12 months.
 Similar patterns occurred globally in other industries as well.
 Cyber rates increased as demand grew.
-Concurrently insurers focused on the internal processes and procedures companies had in place to minimize the potential for, and impact of, a cyber incident; risk transfer cannot exist without risk management and mitigation.
+Concurrently insurers focused on the internal processes and procedures companies had in place to minimise the potential for, and impact of, a cyber incident; risk transfer cannot exist without risk management and mitigation.

 Plan your cyber journey and your recovery